-OCRmyPDF is an application and library that adds text "layers" to images in PDFs, making scanned image PDFs searchable.
-It uses OCR to guess what text is contained in images.
-It is written in Python.
-OCRmyPDF supports plugins that allow customization of its processing steps, and is very tolerant of PDFs that contain scanned images and "born digital" content that needs no text recognition.
+OCRmyPDF is a Python application and library that adds text "layers" to images in PDFs, making scanned image PDFs searchable.
+It uses OCR to guess the text contained in images.
+OCRmyPDF also supports plugins that enable customization of its processing steps, and it is highly tolerant of PDFs containing scanned images and "born digital" content that doesn't require text recognition.